ItshMoh/Rust_IDE/Readme.md

 **NOTE**

-- Currently the rust compiler has not been integrated in the project for sending the errors to the llm again.
+- The rust compiler is being integrated into this project.So now it sends error back to the llm and model iterates over the code and fix the errors.
-- I am figuring out the best way to store the context for the fast retrieval for the qwen model.
+- It is not performing very good on complex project.
 ---

 ## 🛠️ Setup & Installation